yureshgurung/project-k8s/README.md

-simple k8s project

 # simple k8s project
+---

 #  Simple Notes App

 This is a simple notes app built with React and Django